kurosh97/DiceApp/README.md

 ## Our Goal

-The objective of this tutorial is to introduce you to the core programming concepts that will form the foundation of most of the apps you’ll build in the future.
-This app will teach you a lot of important programming knowledge, while building a neat dice app.
+The objective of this introduce myself to the core programming concepts that will form the foundation of most of the apps I will build in the future.
+I will be practising in this app lot of important programming knowledge, while building a neat dice app.

-## What you will create
+## what's on the making

-We’re going to make a Las Vegas dice app.
+this is a Las Vegas dice app.
 You can make the die roll at the press of a button or by shaking your phone.
 With this app in your pocket, you’ll be fully set up to settle any score on the go!

-## What you will learn
+## What I have learnt from this project

 * How to clone an existing Xcode project from GitHub.
 * Create an app with behaviour and functionality.